pelotech/jsonnet-controller/doc/konfigurations.md

 <tr class="odd">
 <td><code>prune</code><br />
 <em>bool</em></td>
 <td><p>Prune enables garbage collection.
-Note that this makes commands take considerably longer, so you may want to adjust your timeouts accordingly.</p></td>
+This means that when newly rendered jsonnet does not contain objects that were applied previously, they will be removed.
+When a Konfiguration is removed that had this value set to <code>true</code>, all resources created by it will also be removed.</p></td>
 </tr>
 <tr class="even">
 <td><code>healthChecks</code><br />